SLI LAWSUIT ALERT: Levi & Korsinsky Notifies Standard Lithium Ltd. Investors of a Class Action Lawsuit and Upcoming Deadline

-CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Standard Lithium investors who were adversely affected by alleged securities fraud between May 19, 2020 and November 17, 2021.
+The lawsuit on behalf of Standard Lithium investors has been commenced in the the United States District Court for the Eastern District of New York.
+Affected investors purchased or otherwise acquired certain Standard Lithium securities between May 19, 2020 and November 17, 2021.
 Follow the link below to get more information and be contacted by a member of our team:

 CASE DETAILS: The filed complaint alleges that defendants made false statements and/or concealed that: (i) the LiSTR Direct Lithium Extraction technology's extraction recovery efficiencies were overstated; (ii) accordingly, the Company's final product lithium recovery percentage at the Demonstration Plant would not be as high as the Company had represented to investors; and (iii) as a result, the Company's public statements were materially false and misleading at all relevant times.

-WHAT'S NEXT?
-If you suffered a loss in Standard Lithium during the relevant time frame, you have until March 28, 2022 to request that the Court appoint you as lead plaintiff.
+WHAT THIS MEANS TO SHAREHOLDERS: If you suffered a loss in Standard Lithium during the relevant timeframe, you have until March 28, 2022 to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

 WHY LEVI & KORSINSKY: Over the past 20 years, the team at Levi & Korsinsky has secured hundreds of millions of dollars for aggrieved shareholders and built a track record of winning high-stakes cases.
 Our firm has extensive expertise representing investors in complex securities litigation and a team of over 70 employees to serve our clients.
 For seven years in a row, Levi & Korsinsky has ranked in ISS Securities Class Action Services' Top 50 Report as one of the top securities litigation firms in the United States.